To educate each girl in a safe, supportive, Christian environment, to be a confident, lifelong learner.

 BOARD OF TRUSTEES AND BOARD OF PROPRIETORS

 The boards work well together.
-The BOT meet monthly and the BOP once a term.
+The BOT meet twice a term, and the BOP once a term.
 Meetings are advertised in the school newsletter.

 Every new pupil to the school purchases a St John’s Girls’ School book bag.

 Pupils may order books from Scholastic New Zealand Book Club once a term.

 - It must be named.

 - It is brought to school at her own risk.
 We will provide safe storage at breaks.